linh232323/opencart/admin/view/javascript/jquery/flot/API.md

 limitation.

-The easiest way to think about it is to pretend that the data production time zone is UTC, even if it isn't.
+The easiest way to think about it is to pretend that the data roomion time zone is UTC, even if it isn't.
 So if you have a datapoint at 2002-02-20 08:00, you can generate a timestamp for eight o'clock UTC even if it really happened eight o'clock UTC+0200.